socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap_cleanup.rst

 Then you can run ``sudo -u www-data php occ user:delete aaliyah_brown`` to delete user aaliyah_brown.
-You must use the user's Nextcloud name.
+You must use the user's cyfrSpaces name.

-Deleting local Nextcloud users
+Deleting local cyfrSpaces users
 ------------------------------

-You may also use ``occ user:delete [user]`` to remove a local Nextcloud user; this removes their user account and their data.
+You may also use ``occ user:delete [user]`` to remove a local cyfrSpaces user; this removes their user account and their data.